 If your community/property is located outside of these counties, you will not be able to join our organization, but you may be in another affiliate's territory.
 Please refer to this page on the Georgia Apartment Association website to get information about all the Georgia affiliates and their territories: GAA Affiliates

 For properties in South Carolina, please contact the Apartment Association of Greater Columbia; they can help you find your local affiliate.

 Q. Are all apartment communities in the Augusta area required to be members of AAGA?

 AAGA membership is voluntary.
-Apartment communities are affiliated through the membership of their owner/manager.
-Most professionally managed apartment homes in the Augusta area are currently members as they are dedicated to quality rental housing.
+Most professionally managed apartment homes in the Augusta area are members as they are dedicated to quality rental housing.

 Q. How often does AAGA meet?